Banisilan: History

 Banisilan accidentally acquired its name from a type of fresh water shell called the Banisil which were then abundant in the area.

 Before Banisilan was created as a separate municipality from Carmen, its mother town, President Ramon Magsaysay signed Proclamation No. 317 dated July 17, 1956 reserving an area of 100,018 hectares of land for a resettlement project which was under the general administration (NARRA) now known as the Department of Agrarian Reform.
 This resettlement project covers three (3) municipalities and part of these is the North Cotabato Resettlement Project No. 1.
 As years passed, hundreds of landless and qualified citizens coming from almost all parts of the country were resettled in the area.
 On March 19, 1959, the first batch of settlers from Panay called SAKADA, headed by Jesus T. Alisasis who become the first Vice Mayor, set foot in Banisilan and in the succeeding months, other tribes from Luzon followed.

+On February 8, 1982, Batas Pambansa Blg.
+141 was approved; twelve barangays in Carmen were separated to create Banisilan, with one with the same name designated the seat of government.
+A plebiscite for ratification, along with ten more newly created local entities including nearby Aleosan, was held on May 17, coinciding with the barangay elections.